5 Main Issues with Hydraulic Systems

 Environmental Factors

-One of the primary culprits behind hydraulic hose failures are environmental conditions.
+One of the primary culprits behind hydraulic hose failures is environmental conditions.
 Exposure to extreme temperatures, chemicals, UV radiation, and abrasive substances can gradually weaken the hose material over time.
 It’s crucial to assess the operating environment and choose hoses with the appropriate materials and protective measures to ensure longevity.

 Operational Errors